alyafaraht/Time-is-Life/README.md

 Post-earthquake route finder

 # What to do
-Just run the main script
+Clone this github and just run the main script
 If you wanna inspect the modules/libraries that we made, please kindly open the "Our Libraries"